Piszkéstető Station: Discovery of Impactors

+2023 CX1 was discovered at the station on February 12, 2023 and impacted the Earth off the coast of Normandy, France.

+2024 BX1 was discovered at the station a few hours before it entered the Earth's atmosphere near Berlin on January 21, 2024.

 Honors

 The minor planet 37432 Piszkéstető was named after the station, where it was discovered by astronomers Krisztián Sárneczky and Zsuzsanna Heiner in January 2002.

 List of discovered minor planets

 A total of 19 minor planet discoveries are credited directly to the Piszkéstető Station by the Minor Planet Center.